kelvinkissi/Payment-Splitter-Token-Dapp-Launch/README.md

 - Distribute profits from NFT sales to Investors into three profit shares (70,20,10)%.

-- Distrubution of profits after each NFT sales is not automated.
+- Distribution of profits after each NFT sale is not automated.

 - Investors will use the PullMethod function to release the ETH shares allow to them.